CANADA GOOSE HUNTING

 QUOTAS - REGULATORY CHANGE CONCERNING GOOSE IN QUEBEC AND ONTARIO:

-HUNTING PUDDLE DUCKS IN THE RIVER
+DABBLING DUCK HUNTING IN THE RIVER

-DIVING DUCK HUNTING - ST. LAWRENCE RIVER AND LAKE ONTARIO
+DUCK HUNTING - ST. LAWRENCE RIVER AND LAKE ONTARIO

 YOUR GUIDE